Skip to content

 Affordable housing is a home that you buy or rent, below the current market value.
 It is usually provided by housing developers, designed and made to the same standard as other properties on the development.

-You can get an affordable home in one of two ways, either by buying a home or by renting a home.
+You can access an affordable home in one of two ways, either by buying a home or by renting a home.

 Buying a home